mercadopago/devsite-docs/guides/gateway/api/receiving-payments.en.md

 >
 > Commercial contact required
 >
-> This product is only available through prior contact with one of our executives.
+> This product is only available through prior contact with one of our executives. <br>